Updated: October 24, 2023

 In order to provide you with information, tools and other services we may collect and retain “Personal Information” that may identify you or contribute to identifying you.
 “Personal Information” can include information such as your name, email address, your photo, contact details and, in some cases, general financial information.
-We will not collect your personal information unless it’s necessary to provide the information, advice or service you’ve requested and, where possible, you’ll be able to use our services anonymously.
+We may also collect information including date of birth, address and identification number for to enable us to comply with our legal duties relating to customer due diligence under anti-money laundering and counter-terrorist financing laws and regulations.
+We will not collect your personal information unless it’s necessary to provide the information, advice or service you’ve requested and, where possible, you’ll be able to use our Services anonymously.

 We will generally only collect your personal information from you or from someone you’ve authorized to provide it to us.
 We will also only collect information by lawful and fair means and not in an unreasonably intrusive way.

-When you use our service (or while you’re accessing our services) we may collect personal information about you.
-Because we take your privacy seriously we will take reasonable steps to ensure that you are aware of:
+When you use and access the Site, Services or during calls, emails or text messages with us, we may collect personal information about you.
+Because we take your privacy seriously, we will take reasonable steps to ensure that you are aware of:

 - who we are and how you can contact us; and

 - how you can gain access to the information we have collected about you; and